NorfairKing/testing-in-rust/README.md

 [1]: I've seen this feature discussed but it's not in my version of cargo yet.
 [2]: It's been requested: https://github.com/rust-lang/cargo/issues/11354

+### Definitions

+The list of features above was taken from [the sydtest readme](https://github.com/NorfairKing/sydtest).
+The features are described in detail there.